Expected Complexity of Persistence Barcode Computation via Matrix Reduction: Introduction

+We refer to the number of non-zero entries of the reduced matrix as the \define{fill-in}.
+Our first main result is that the expected fill-in is given by $\mathcal{O}(n^{2}\log^{2k}n+n^{k+1})$ and the expected cost of matrix reduction is bounded by $\mathcal{O}(n^{k+4}\log^{2k}n+ n^{2k+3})$, for all $k\geq 1$ for \v{C}ech and Vietoris--Rips filtrations.
+Our second main result is that for Erd\H{o}s--R\'enyi case in degree $k=\, 1$, the expected fill-in and cost of matrix reduction are bounded by $\mathcal{O}(n^{3}\log n)$ and $\mathcal{O}(n^{6}\log n)$, respectively.
+Note that both the expected fill-in as well as the expected cost for all three models is asymptotically better than the worst-case prediction.

-We refer to the number of non-zero entries of the reduced matrix as the \define{fill-up}.
-Our main results are that fill-up is only $O(\ver^3\log \ver)$ in expectation in the Erd\H{o}s--R\'enyi case and $O(\ver^2\log^2 \ver)$ in the Vietoris--Rips case.
-This implies an expected runtime of $O(\ver^6\log \ver)$ and $O(\ver^5\log^2 \ver)$, respectively, in contrast to the general worst-case bound of $O(\ver^7)$ for matrices of this dimension.
-In the Vietoris--Rips case, our bound on the non-zero entries is asymptotically optimal up to logarithmic factors.
-We also provide some experiments that suggest that neither our fill-up bound for the Erd\H{o}s--R\'enyi case nor our time bound for the Vietoris--Rips case are tight.
-Finally, we construct a concrete family of clique filtrations for which the reduction algorithm yields a matrix with $O(n^4)$ fill-up and runs in $O(n^7)$ time.
-This shows that the general worst-case bounds on fill-up and runtime are tight for the Erd\H{o}s--R\'enyi model.
+In the \v{C}ech and Vietoris--Rips case, our bound on the fill-in is asymptotically tight for $k>1$ because $\Omega(n^{k+1})$ is a lower bound on the fill-in.
+For $k=1$, the bound becomes $O(n^2\log^2 n)$ which matches the lower bound of $\Omega(n^2)$ up to a logarithmic factor.
+We also provide some experiments that suggest that neither our fill-in bound for the Erd\H{o}s--R\'enyi case nor our time bound for the \v{C}ech and Vietoris--Rips case are tight.
+Moreover, we present a construction realizing the worst-case for the (clique) Erd\H{o}s--R\'enyi model, for which the reduction algorithm for $k=1$ yields a matrix with $\mathcal{O}(n^4)$ fill-in and runs in $\mathcal{O}(n^7)$ time.
+This shows that the worst-case bounds on fill-in and runtime are tight for this filtration type.